Social Media Effects On Mental Health (2026)

 How Social Media Affects Mental Health

-Studies focusing on social media effects on mental health have recently shown that there’s a link between these platforms and the development of anxiety and depression, especially in teenagers.
-These websites can spark fear of missing out as well as body image issues that could lead to eating disorders.
+Studies focusing on social media effects on mental health have recently shown that there's a link between these platforms and the development of anxiety and depression, especially in teenagers.
+Spending more than three hours on social media a day can double the risk of developing these conditions, while limiting daily use to 30 minutes improved depression scores by over 35%.

 Many of the lawsuits involving social media are focused on the product liability law that requires manufacturers to warn consumers of the potential dangers they can face when using their products.
 The lawsuits claim that social media developers did not warn of the addictive quality of their platforms.